mwilliamson/python-mammoth/README.md

   automatically convert the document into HTML on the server, and embed the HTML into your website, this may allow arbitrary files on the server to be read and exfiltrated.

+  To disable access to any such external files during the conversion process, pass `external_file_access=False`.

 ### Document transforms